-Competition Grade Minimum Maximum Number of Players Number of Players for a Match On a Team Sheet On Field
+Competition on Grade Minimum Number of Players for a Match Maximum Number of Players

+On a Team Sheet On Field

+Southern NSW Women's Seniors 12 Unlimited 16
-(B) Where both competing Teams in a Match have the maximum number of Players allowed on a Team Sheet as per Table 14, the number of Players per Team on field at the start of a Match shall be the "Max Number of Players On-Field" as per Table 14.

-(C) Where one or both competing Teams have less than the maximum number of Players allowed on a Team Sheet as per Rule 14.4(A), the number of Players per Team on field at the start of a Match shall be as per Table 15.
+- (B) Where both competing Teams in a Match have the maximum number of Players allowed on a Team Sheet as per Table 14, the number of Players per Team on field at the start of a Match shall be the "Max Number of Players On-Field" as per Table 14. - (C) Where one or both competing Teams have less than the maximum number of Players allowed On Field as per Rule 14.4(A), the number of Players per Team on field at the start of a Match shall be as per Table 15.

-Table 15 - On-Field Number Where Less than Maximum Team Sheet Number - Senior Competitions
+Table 15 - On-Field Number Where Less than Maximum On Field Number - Senior Competitions

 Competition Grade Where One or Both Teams has only On-field Number of Players is

+Southern NSW Women's Seniors 15 14

+14 13

+13 12

+12 12

-- (D) The Coaches of both Teams may agree, in consultation with the Umpire, to start with a different on-field number of Players to that stated in Rule 14.4(C) provided that: - (i) Both teams have the same on-field number of Players; and - (ii) The agreed on-field number of players does not exceed the Maximum Number of Players on-field for that Grade as specified in Table 14 and is not less than the Minimum Number of Players for Match for that Grade as specified in Table 14. - (E) In Finals Matches: - (i) Rules 14.4(C) and 14.4(D) do not apply; and - (ii) either team may field up to the maximum number of on-field Players specified in Table 14. - (F) At the commencement of a Match, both Teams must have available the "Minimum Number of Players for a Match" as detailed in Table 14 in order for it to constitute an official Competition Match and where a Team has less than the minimum number of Players required, that Team will be deemed to have forfeited the Match. - (G) If for any reason during the course of a Match a Team has less than the "Minimum Number of Players for a Match" as per Table 14: - (i) the Team has fifteen (15) minutes to ensure the minimum number of Players is reinstated; and - (ii) the Team is unable to comply with this requirement, it will be deemed to have forfeited the Match.
+- (D) The Coaches of both Teams may agree, in consultation with the Umpire, to start with a different on-field number of Players to that stated in Rule 14.4(C) provided that: - (i) Both teams have the same on-field number of Players; and - (ii) Subject to Rule 14.4(H), the agreed on-field number of players does not exceed the Maximum Number of Players on-field for that Grade as specified in Table 14 and is not less than the Minimum Number of Players for Match for that Grade as specified in Table 14. - (E) In Finals Matches: - (i) Rules 14.4(C) and 14.4(D) do not apply; and - (ii) either team may field up to the maximum number of on-field Players specified in Table 14. - (F) At the commencement of a Match, both Teams must have available the "Minimum Number of Players for a Match" as detailed in Table 14 in order for it to constitute an official Competition Match and where a Team has less than the minimum number of Players required, that Team will be deemed to have forfeited the Match. - (G) If for any reason during the course of a Match a Team has less than the "Minimum Number of Players for a Match" as per Table 14: - (i) the Team has fifteen (15) minutes to ensure the minimum number of Players is reinstated; and - (ii) the Team is unable to comply with this requirement, it will be deemed to have forfeited the Match. - (H) Where both teams have more than twenty (20) available players at the commencement of a match, the coaches of both teams may agree to start with eighteen (18) players on field each, subject to the following: - (i) it must be agreed to by both coaches prior to the commencement of the match; - (ii) once agreed to, a coach cannot then request to revert back to sixteen (16) players for the rest of the match unless 14.4(H)(iii) applies; - (iii) if, in the course of match, either team has less than twenty (20) available players due to injury or other reason, the on field number for both teams is to immediately revert to sixteen (16) players.